lop-cz/Magnific-Popup/website/documentation.md

-### 3. From 'items' option
+### 3. From the 'items' option
-`items` option defines data for the popup item(s) and it makes Magnific Popup ignore all attributes on the target DOM element.
-Value for `items` can be a single object or an array of objects.
+The `items` option defines data for the popup item(s) and makes Magnific Popup ignore all attributes on the target DOM element.
+The value for `items` can be a single object or an array of objects.

 {% highlight javascript %}
 // Example with single object